yabinmeng/dseutilities/scripts/specific_purpose/ssl/certchain.to.keystore/README.md

 # Overview

-In some cases, when using a centralized, enterprise-level certificate management tool/utility, the tool/utility is able to generate a single combined (private) key and certificate chain file for a particular server node that requests a certificate.
-Most likely, such a single combined file has the following components:
+In some cases, when using a centralized, enterprise-level certificate management tool/utility, the tool/utility is able to generate a single combined (private) key and certificate chain file for a particular server node.
+Most likely, such a single combined response file has the following components:

 * The Private key for the requested node
 * The Singed certificate for the requested node